 And when you do meet up with your Australian, they talk soooo much.
 This seems like a weird thing for a solo traveler who uses Tinder to meet people and not be lonely to complain about.
 But that’s how annoying they are!
 It’s like they think the accent is winning them points maybe.
 But beer in Australia is so crazy expensive that it’s worth a busted eardrum if somebody else is buying.
 Real talk.

 The Aussie Exception

 I met an Aussie Tinderfella who had lived in Japan for a while.
 Something about living on a different continent helped him lose his awfulness.
 We texted an appropriate amount of times, then he totally shunned his upbringing and invited me to meet him live and in person.
 I love a man with a plan, and man was his plan awesome.

-We sang karaoke!
 This is 1000% serious kudos to him.
 If the Karaoke Crooner and the German Genius were one man, I’d be married right now.
 Karaoke is only the best night out for a chick like me who loves good singing, bad singing, beer and more beer.
-I sang Prince like a boss, and he was only slightly more impressive singing Japanese pop songs in Japanese.
+I sang Prince like a boss, and he was only slightly more impressive singing Japanese pop songs…in Japanese!

 The DJ in Bali